mlflow/mlflow/docs/source/search-runs.rst

     tags."environment" == "notebook"
     tags."mlflow.user" == "Monkey D Luffy"
+    tags."mlflow.user" != "Monkey C Luffy"

 4 - Searching By Dataset Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Datasets represent a data used in model training or evaluation, including features, targets,
+Datasets represent data used in model training or evaluation, including features, targets,
 predictions, and metadata such as the dataset's name, digest (hash) schema, profile, and source.
 They are logged via ``mlflow.log_input`` or automatically via autologging.

 To search for runs by filtering on dataset information, you must filter on one of the below fields

 1. Dataset name ``datasets.name``, which is the dataset's name.
 2. Dataset digest ``datasets.digest``, which is a unique identifier for the dataset.
 3. Dataset context ``datasets.context``, which represents if the dataset is used for train, evaluation or test.

 Note that dataset information is **stored as strings**, so you must use string comparators, such as ``=`` and ``!=``.
+Also note that datasets support set comparators, such as ``IN``.

 .. code-block:: sql